Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

 AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that median income in Bateau Bay is $51,149 and average income is $63,598.
-This is lower than Greater Sydney's median income of $60,817 and average income of $83,003.
-By September 2025, estimated median income would be approximately $55,681 and average income would be around $69,233 based on an 8.86% Wage Price Index growth since June 2023.
-The 2021 Census data ranks Bateau Bay's household, family, and personal incomes modestly, between the 32nd to 34th percentiles.
-Income brackets indicate that 29.7% of individuals earn between $1,500 and $2,999 annually, which is consistent with broader trends across the area showing 30.9% in the same category.
-Housing affordability pressures are severe; only 81.2% of income remains after housing costs, ranking at the 30th percentile.
-The area's SEIFA income ranking places it in the 5th decile.
+This contrasts with Greater Sydney's median income of $60,817 and average income of $83,003 for the same period.
+Based on Wage Price Index growth of 8.86% from financial year ending June 2023 to September 2025, current estimates would be approximately $55,681 (median) and $69,233 (average).
+According to the 2021 Census, household income in Bateau Bay ranks at the 32nd percentile, family income at the 33rd percentile, and personal income at the 34th percentile.
+Income brackets indicate that 29.7% of individuals earn between $1,500 and $2,999 annually (3,744 individuals), consistent with broader trends across the broader area showing 30.9% in the same category.
+Housing affordability pressures are severe, with only 81.2% of income remaining after housing costs, ranking at the 30th percentile.
+The area's SEIFA income ranking places it in the fifth decile.

 Frequently Asked Questions - Income